alettsy/alettsy/README.md

 ## 👋 Hello World, I'm Alex

-### 📚 I'm a Student at University and a Flutter developer!
+### 📚 I'm a Student at University and a student developer!
-- 🌱 I’m currently learning Flutter app development & Design Patterns.
+- 🌱 I’m currently learning Flutter app development & Golang.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2020/21 Goals: Contribute more to Open Source projects & create more content!
 - ⚡ Fun fact: I love to learn new things and test them out for myself.